xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Cluster.md

 - ssl://ipv4-address:port - TCP/IP endpoint, using IPv4, SSL encryption
 - ssl://[ipv6-address]:port - TCP/IP endpoint, using IPv6, SSL encryption

-At least one endpoint must be specified or ArangoDB will refuse to start.
+At least one endpoint must be specified or AvocadoDB will refuse to start.
-It is recommended to specify at least two endpoints so ArangoDB has an alternative endpoint if one of them becomes unavailable.
+It is recommended to specify at least two endpoints so AvocadoDB has an alternative endpoint if one of them becomes unavailable.

 **Examples**